bflaven/ia_usages/README.md

-git commit -am "add images generated and prompts for Grok" git commit -am "add to readme images generated and prompts for Grok" git commit -am "update readme files generated and prompts for Claude"

-git commit -am "update readme files"
+git commit -am "add images generated and prompts for Grok" git commit -am "add to readme images generated and prompts for Grok" git commit -am "update readme files generated and prompts for Claude" git commit -am "update readme files" git commit -am "add user story, code, prompt for face recognition generating description or alt message from a set of known faces"

 # push to github if your branch on github is master